STAT545-UBC-hw-2018-19/hw05-curtis77/Gapminder-Exploration.md

 ![](Gapminder-Exploration_files/figure-markdown_github/unnamed-chunk-5-1.png)

-Now I will now reorder the country factor by mean GDP per capita, and produce a new plot and table.
+Now I will now reorder the country factor by mean GDP per capita, and produce a new plot.

 ``` r
 df <- gapminder %>%